rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 another YANG data model.
 Such a solution is specified in **Yang-Push-Notif-Cap**.
 Until this solution is standardized, implementations SHOULD provide their own solution.

+- For on-change subscriptions, assuming that any dampening period has completed, triggering occurs whenever a change in the subscribed information is detected.
+On-change subscriptions have more-complex semantics that are guided by their own set of
+  parameters:

+  - a "sync-on-start" that specifies whether a complete update with all the subscribed data is to be sent at the beginning of a subscription.

 ### On-Change Considerations